Corey Bailey

 made during the analog era for single-ended noise reduction by companies like

-Burwen, DBX, Phase Linear and SAE and can still be found on the vintage
+Burwen, DBX, Phase Linear, SAE, etc. and can still be found on the vintage

 recorded audio has to be played through them for processing.